Financial Aid Information for Study Abroad

-If you are NOT a Truman student, contact the Financial Aid Office or Study Abroad Office at your home institution.
+If you are NOT a Truman student, contact Truman’s Financial Aid Office or the Study Abroad Office at your home institution.

 Please make an appointment with the Financial Aid Office as early as possible to accurately determine your financial aid situation and how it applies to the study abroad program you choose.